-Several of our respondents shared examples of how they automate their review-request processes.
+Several of our respondents shared examples of how they automate their review-request processes by creating a poll.

 “We use a pop-up form on our site to get reviews after customers have made a purchase,” says John Holloway of NoExam.
 “This form automatically populates the review on Shopper Approved, a third-party review site.”

 “We then follow up two weeks later via email and ask customers to write a more thorough review of their shopping experience.
 We’ve collected over 1,000 user reviews with this method.”